Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Introduction

-In this work, we address these challenges by establishing the necessary and sufficient conditions for unbiased estimation.
-In the first part, we consider state estimation.
-We derive necessary and sufficient conditions for the existence of an unbiased estimator and establish a \textit{generalized QCRB} that provides the ultimate achievable lower bound on the estimation error for unbiased estimators, even when the QFIM is non-invertible.
-Specifically, in Lemma \ref{lemma1}, we demonstrate that an unbiased estimator with finite estimation error exists if and only if the parameter lies within the support of the QFIM.
-When this condition is satisfied, the achievable lower bound on the estimation error of the corresponding unbiased estimator is given by the generalized QCRB, which is the generalized version of the conventional QCRB by substituting the inverse of the QFIM with its Moore-Penrose pseudoinverse.
-Furthermore, in Theorem \ref{theorem1}, we show that an unbiased estimator of a parameter exists if and only if the derivative of the encoded state with respect to the parameter cannot be expressed as a linear combination of the derivatives with respect to the other parameters.
-Notably, this condition does not require the explicit calculation of the QFIM.
+{In this work, we address these challenges by establishing necessary and sufficient conditions for local unbiased estimation that are formulated independently of the QFIM, relying instead directly on derivatives of the quantum state and channel with respect to the parameters.} In the first part, we focus on quantum state estimation.
+We derive a necessary and sufficient condition for the {local} unbiased estimation of the parameters characterizing a quantum state.
+In particular, in Theorem \ref{theorem1}, we show that a {locally} unbiased estimator of a parameter exists if and only if the derivative of the encoded state with respect to that parameter cannot be expressed as a linear combination of the derivatives with respect to the other parameters.
+Conversely, no {locally} unbiased estimator exists for the parameters that violate the condition.
+Notably, this condition does not require the explicit calculation of the QFIM, therefore, it is readily verifiable.
 As an application of our main results in quantum metrology, we investigate phase estimation in the presence of Pauli noise, focusing on the scenario where all the noise parameters are unknown.
-We show that unbiased phase estimation is infeasible by naively using a fixed quantum probe without ancilla.
-However, employing an entangled quantum probe with a noiseless ancilla enables unbiased phase estimation.
+We show that {local} unbiased phase estimation is infeasible by naively using a fixed quantum probe without ancilla.
+However, employing an entangled quantum probe with a noiseless ancilla enables {local} unbiased phase estimation.